DarrenGleason/CS3-dgleason/README.md

     -Menu option to display all word in postorder, preorder, and inorder with frequencies (10 points) -Menu option provided to delete a node (10 points) -Total points = 90
+# 7. Graphs-SSSP
+    -Solved with Dijkstra algorthim and graph from Jupyter Notebook (65 points) -Wrote and tested 3 test casses (3*10 = 30) -Screenshot is in the file shortestpath1.jpg (5 points) -Total points = 100